esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/introduction.md

 image was created by Scriberia for The Turing Way community and is used under a CC-BY licence.
 Source: <https://doi.org/10.5281/zenodo.3695300>*

-> ## What's in it for you
+> ## What's in it for you?
 >
 > Many funders nowadays require data management plans in which the researchers
 > describe their adherence to the FAIR principles.
-But of course, if we are
+A great step forward, but if
-> going to spend time and effort, we prefer to find some intrinsic motivation.
+> we are going to spend the time and effort, we prefer to find some intrinsic
+> motivation.
 >
 > Have a look at the original [Nature paper]() on FAIR data, the [GO-FAIR
 > living document](https://www.go-fair.org/fair-principles/), and the Danish